kineticadb/kinetica-api-cpp/README.md

             /usr/include/boost148/ and /usr/lib64/boost148/ directories.
             See below about how to configure the GPUdb CPP API CMake build to detect and use an alternate boost install.
+        -   Debian based distributions install it using:
+            -   `apt install libboost-dev libbost-system-dev libboost-thread-dev`
 -   Build the libraries from the source archives in the thirdparty/ directory.
+    -   Dependencies
+        - CMake (as above)
+        - ZLib and BZ2 - compiled in Boost iostreams and required in Avro
+            -   Debian:
+                -   `apt install libbz2-dev zlib1g-dev`
+            - Red Hat based distributions:
+                -   `yum install bzip2 bzip2-devel zlib zlib-devel`
+        - chrpath - used to update rpaths
+            -   Red Hat:
+                -   `yum install chrpath`
+            -   Debian:
+                -   `apt install chrpath`
+    -   Before running the build script, locate the version of Boost that you want to use to build the package.
+You can download a source tarball of Boost from http://www.boost.org.
+You can place the tarball in the thirdparty folder or specify the location using the --boost-archive parameter to the build script.
-    -   The `thirdparty/build-thirdparty-libs.sh` script builds
-        Apache Avro and Google Snappy in the directory 'thirdparty/build' and installs them to 'thirdparty/install'.
+    -   The `thirdparty/build-thirdparty-libs.sh` script builds the provided version of Boost, and the included Apache Avro and Google Snappy in the directory '../_build/thirdparty/build' and installs them to '../_build/thirdparty/install'.
     -   Run the script without arguments, unless you need to specify the boost root as shown below.
     -   Apache Avro serialization library v1.7.7, https://avro.apache.org/index.html